 Diane at the top of the Shafer Trail ready to start her trip around the White Rim on Saturday morning.

 Early on Saturday morning Diane and I left home and drove towards the Island in the Sky where we met up with Jared at the turnoff for the Mineral Bottom Road at sunrise.
-I could believe how many people we saw camped everywhere along the way, many in places they shouldn’t have been!
+I couldn’t believe how many people we saw camped everywhere along the way, many in places they shouldn’t have been!
 The area surrounding Moab was crazy busy this weekend, and to be honest, if we didn’t already have permits for this weekend I’m pretty sure we would have stayed completely clear of this area.
 When we reached the parking area at the Mineral Bottom Road it was already completely full and Jared had to park his Jeep up the road a little bit.
 Since I can really only carry one bike at a time on the back of my Jeep, we loaded Jared’s gear into my Jeep and he was going to start riding from here while Diane was going to start at the beginning of the Shafer Trail inside the park.
 We drove to Diane’s starting point and she got ready while we waited for Jared to catch up.

 I hung back at the beginning and took a few photos of them riding around Shafer Trail switchbacks with my long lens from above.